mohjohfox/mohjohfox/README.md

 ⭐ [sita-website](https://simpletactics.de/), a frontend-backend application for our private gaming group.

+⭐ [ServiceBusWatcher](https://github.com/mohjohfox/ServiceBusWatcher), an application which enable interaction with a azure service bus or [service-bus-emulator](https://github.com/Azure/azure-service-bus-emulator-installer).

-⭐ [GitGood](https://github.com/mohjohfox/GitGood-backend/), a dart counting website, developed as a project at the DHBW.
+🔐 [GitGood](https://github.com/mohjohfox/GitGood-backend/), a dart counting website, developed as a project at the DHBW.

 🔐 [type-2 grammar and pushdown automaton excercises](https://github.com/rhyperio/studienarbeit_code/), generating and check type-2 grammar and pushdown automaton excercises, developed as a project at the DHBW Karlsruhe.